-East Timor country profile - BBC News
+East Timor country profile

 Some key dates in East Timor's history:

-1600s - Portuguese invade Timor, set up trading post and use island as source of sandalwood.
+1600s - Portuguese establish a trading post on the island, having being driven out of other islands by the rival Dutch.
+They use the island as source of sandalwood.

-1749 - Timor split following battle between Portuguese and Dutch.
+1749 - Timor is split following battle between Portuguese and Dutch.
 Portuguese take the eastern half.

-1942 - Japanese invade, fighting battles with Australian troops.
-Up to 60,000 East Timorese are killed.
-Japan in control until 1945.
+1800s - East Timor sees little investment by the Portuguese until the late nineteenth century.
+Even when Portugal established actual control over the interior of its colony, investment remains low Sandalwood remains the main crop until coffee exports became significant in the mid-19th Century.

 1974 - Coup in Lisbon leads to a new Portuguese government that begins policy of decolonisation.